Find out where can you take your pooch to eat, drink, and hang out in Newcastle

 Table 1 Espresso

-Table 1 Espresso is perched along the Warners Bay Esplanade, right across from the lake.
-With an insane menu and top-notch coffee, and you’re encouraged to bring your pooch along!
+Table 1 Espresso has two locations – one perched along the Warners Bay Esplanade, the other right near Speers Point Park.
+Both boast a delicious menu and top-notch coffee, and you’re encouraged to bring your pooch along to hang about outside.

 Where: 450 The Esplanade, Warners Bay